juju/docs/src/en/wip-users.md

   1. **remote users**, those whose authentication is managed by an external service and reserved for future use.

-When a Juju System is bootstrapped, an initial user is created with the environment.
+When a Juju system is bootstrapped, an initial user is created with the environment.
 This user is considered to be the administrator for the Juju System.
 Only this user can create other users until such a time as Juju has full fine grained role-based permissions.